eintrittfrei/sei-project_1/README.md

 ```

 Lives counter
 If the virus reaches the end of the grid, the counter() function is triggered.
-This will deduct one life from the player. (lives - =1) and update the inner text of the live div.
+This will deduct one life from the player. (lives -= 1) and update the inner text of the lives div.
 It will also trigger the starting position of the virus so the game is reset.

 ```javascript
 function counter() {